graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Providing the explicit value {null} is also not valid.
+Providing the explicit value {null} is also not valid since required arguments
+always have a non-null type.

 ```graphql counter-example
 fragment missingRequiredArg on Arguments {